tsimeonov/Computer-Science/js-guide/Ch4-Working-with-reference-types.md

 ### Setters and Getters

-Instead of accessing properties directly, it's common in OPP to use special methods reset properties or returrn the values of properties.
+Instead of accessing properties directly, it's common in OPP to use special methods reset properties to returrn the values of properties.
 Those types of methods that set a new value for a property are called `setter methods`, or `setters` for short, and those that return the value of a property are called `getter methods` or `getters`.
-The advantage of setter methods in particular is that they provide a good opportunity to validate values that are assigned to a property - that us, to check their validity.
+The advantage of setter methods in particular is that they provide a good opportunity to validate values that are assigned to a property - that is, to check their validity.

 <details>
   <summary>Example of setters and getters</summary>